gardener/gardener/docs/proposals/01-extensibility.md

 | botanist.DeploySeedMonitoring | Unchanged, Gardener deploys the monitoring stack into the Seed. |
 | botanist.DeployClusterAutoscaler | Unchanged, Gardener deploys the cluster-autoscaler into the Seed. |

-:information: We can easily lift the contract later and allow dynamic network plugins or not using the VPN solution at all.
+:information_source: We can easily lift the contract later and allow dynamic network plugins or not using the VPN solution at all.
 We could also introduce a dedicated `ControlPlane` CRD and leave the complete responsibility of deploying kube-apiserver, kube-controller-manager, etc., to other controllers (if we need it at some point in time).

 #### Deletion Flow